networktocode/anit/README.md

   (a) Running `nox` (to test all environments)

-  (b) Running `ansible-playbook -i localhost, pb_test_configs.yml` to test in your working environment.
+  (b) Running `ansible-playbook -i localhost pb_test_configs.yml` to test in your working environment.

 If you run the playbook locally, you can just view the `job-summary.txt` generated.
 However, since `nox` uses Python venv's, we also write all job summaries to `/tmp/ntc`.
 You'll see files like this get generated: `2019-05-10-16-18-24-ansible2.6.4-python-job-summary.txt`.
 It will be a file per test permutation.
 So, if you're testing 3 versions of Python and 3 versions of Ansible, you'll have 9 tests executed and 9 test reports generated.